onzfonz/comp227/src/content/6/en/part6d.md

 )(NewNote)
 ```

-The connect expression above enables the component to dispatch actions for creating new notes with the <code>props.createNote('a new note')</code> command.
+The connect expression above enables the component to dispatch actions for creating new notes with the `props.createNote('a new note')` command.

 The functions passed in <i>mapDispatchToProps</i> must be <i>action creators</i>, that is, functions that return Redux actions.